saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#page">Page</a></td>
 <td>

-Lookup a page by ID or slug.
+Look up a page by ID or slug.

 </td>
 </tr>